flutter/website/src/content/app-architecture/case-study/index.md

     </div>
 </div>

-The Compass app's architecture most resembles the [MVVM design pattern][], as described on the [recommended architecture][] page.
+The Compass app's architecture most resembles the [MVVM design pattern][] as described in Flutter's [app architecture guidelines][].
-This architecture case study demonstrates how to implement the "Home" feature of the compass app.
+This architecture case study demonstrates how to implement those guidelines by walking through the "Home" feature of the compass app.
+If you aren't familiar with MVVM, you should read those guidelines first.

-This screen displays user account information and a list of the user's saved trips.
+The Home screen of the Compass app displays user account information and a list of the user's saved trips.
 From this screen you can log out, open detailed trip pages, delete saved trips, and navigate to the first page of the core app flow,